 Bedsores, also known as pressure ulcers, are injuries to skin tissue resulting from prolonged pressure on the skin that restricts blood flow to the affected area.
 When individuals aren’t moving around very much, or are bedridden, they are at great risk of developing bedsores.
-If you or someone you know has suffered from it, make sure to consult with our experienced personal injury attorneys in Las Vegas.
+If you or someone you know has suffered from it, consult with our bedsores attorney in Las Vegas.

-- Pressure – Constant pressure on any part of the body can limit blood flow.
-Without blood flowing to the area, cells can’t get the oxygen and nutrients necessary to live, resulting in damage and even cell death.
+Constant pressure on any part of the body can limit blood flow.
+Without blood flow to the area, cells can’t get the oxygen and nutrients necessary to live, resulting in damage and even cell death.
 Areas of the body that don’t have a lot of muscle or fat padding are more likely to experience pressure bedsores.
 Bony regions can be pushed against the skin with more pressure, limiting or cutting off blood flow.